 Several members of The Time reunited in 1995 , added a few new recruits and have remained together (as Morris Day & The Time) since.
 This version of the band can be seen in the Kevin Smith film Jay and Silent Bob Strike Back and tours frequently to this day.

 A fifth Time album is rumored to have been completed in the late 90's, recorded with the new lineup but production and coordination with Prince has prevented its release.
 The title Old Dogs, New Tricks was the working title.
 A 2004 album attributed to Morris Day called It's About Time contains a few new tracks written and performed by Day and a number of live performances by The Time.

-The Time reunited at The 50th Grammy Awards on February 10, 2008 in a medley that included Rihanna and featured Jungle Love.
+The Time reunited at The 50th Grammy Awards on February 10, 2008 in a medley featuring Rihanna and included Jungle Love.

-In June and July 2008, all of the original members of The Time (Morris Day, Jimmy Jam, Terry Lewis, Jesse Johnson, Jerome Benton, Jellybean Johnson, and Monte Moir) reunited once again for a series of shows at the Flamingo Hotel and Casino in Las Vegas.
+In June and July 2008, all of the original members of The Time (Morris Day, Jimmy Jam, Terry Lewis, Monte Moir, Jesse Johnson, Jellybean Johnson and Jerome Benton) reunited once again for a series of shows at the Flamingo Hotel and Casino in Las Vegas.

 In October 2011 they released a new The Time album Condensate without any Prince input.
-The album was released under the new moniker The Original 7ven, as Prince owned the rights to the band name The Time. by December 2011 Jesse Johnson announced he was leaving the band, making their new name moot.
+The album was released under the new moniker The Original 7ven, as Prince owned the rights to the band name The Time.
+In December 2011 Jesse Johnson announced he was leaving the band again, making their new name moot.